-The definitions and procedures in this article address situations that occur in the course of employment.
+The definitions and procedures in this article address situations that occur at or outside of the workplace, during or outside regular business hours, if a reasonable connection to the workplace exists.

 3.2 Sexual Harassment

 - (a) Sexual harassment includes sexually oriented verbal or physical behaviour which an individual would reasonably find to be unwanted or unwelcome, giving consideration to all surrounding circumstances and which may detrimentally affect the work environment.
 Such behaviour could include, but is not limited to: - (1) touching, patting or other physical contact; - (2) leering, staring or the making of sexual gestures; - (3) demands for sexual favours; - (4) verbal abuse or threats of a sexual nature; - (5) unwanted sexual invitations; - (6) physical assault of a sexual nature; - (7) distribution or display of sexual or offensive pictures or material; - (8) unwanted questions or comments of a sexual nature; or - (9) practical jokes of a sexual nature. - (b) To constitute sexual harassment, behaviour may be repeated or persistent or may be a single serious incident. - (c) Sexual harassment will often, but need not, be accompanied by an expressed or implied threat of reprisal or promise of reward. - (d) This definition of sexual harassment is not meant to inhibit normal workplace interactions or relationships based on mutual consent or normal social contact between employees.